 Instead, Samuels believes we must also look at our own bedtime behaviour.
 “Many adults and children stay up at all hours of the night.
 They’re scrolling or streaming without noticing how much time has passed,” he says.
 “The longer they’re on their phones, the less time they have to actually sleep.”

 In an age of 24/7 news outlets, it can be hard to avoid “doomscrolling.”
 That’s when you can’t help yourself from scrolling through bad news.
-Wave after wave of the pandemic, lockdowns and a worldwide economic crisis have meant no shortage of glum news.
+Soaring inflation and talk of a looming recession have meant no shortage of glum news.

 What can you do to get more and better sleep?